Skip to Main Content

 • Residency application and related expenses where fourth-year students may request a budget increase to cover application fees, interview travel and hotel accommodations.
 Receipts detailing expenses incurred and method of payment are needed.
 Please contact our office to discuss.

-Apartment Insurance
+Phase 4: Apartment Insurance

 Your landlord's insurance policy does not cover your items if something happens in your building.
 Renters insurance, however, can protect you from having to replace lost or destroyed items.
 Consider purchasing renters insurance to protect your personal property.